karl-cardenas-coding/go-lambda-cleanup/README.md

 Global Flags:
-  -s, --enableSharedCredentials   Leverages the default ~/.aws/credentials file (bool) -p, --profile string            Specify the AWS profile to leverage for authentication.
-  -r, --region string             Specify the desired AWS region to target.
-  -v, --verbose                   Set to true to enable debugging (bool)
+  -s, --enableSharedCredentials   Leverages the default ~/.aws/credentials file (bool) -p, --profile string            Specify the AWS profile to leverage for authentication -r, --region string             Specify the desired AWS region to target -v, --verbose                   Set to true to enable debugging (bool)

 Use "gcl [command] --help" for more information about a command.